What Is Fly Ash Brick?

-Construction with fly ash bricks provides decent sound insulation to the building.
+Construction with these bricks provides decent sound insulation to the building.

-Fly ash bricks are environmentally friendly as they are made of waste materials that come from combustion of coal in thermal power plants.
-There is no pollution or environmental damage, considered as a white category product.
+Fly ash bricks are environmentally friendly as they are made of waste materials that come from the combustion of coal in thermal power plants.
+There is no pollution or environmental damage, and it is considered a white category product.

-Fly ash bricks have easy workability and absorb less water.
-They do not require soaking in water for 24 hours.
-The sprinkling of water before use is enough.
+These bricks have easy workability and absorb less water.
+Unlike clay bricks, they do not require soaking in water for 24 hours.
+The sprinkling of water before use is sufficient.
 The construction technique is same as clay brick construction and does not require any extra training for the masons.

 These bricks are generally available closer to the thermal power plants.
 However, finding dealers in all major cities and towns wouldn’t be a problem.

 The same number of fly ash bricks will cover more areas than clay bricks.
 Consumption of mortar is also low.
 Requires less labour.
-The cost of fly ash bricks is approximately 30% lower than clay bricks.
+The cost is approximately 30% lower than clay bricks.

-1. Not all fly ash is suitable for construction, those are produced in power plants usually compatible with concrete, while others may need beneficiation.
+1. Not all fly ash is suitable for construction; those are produced in power plants usually compatible with concrete.
 It is very important to use only high-quality fly ash to prevent negative effects on the structure.

 3. Bonding with concrete is lower due to the smooth finish.